aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         }
     ])

-This is the function that we use  bijacency(data, "id", "name").
+This is the function that we are using: bijacency(data, "id", "name").
 The inputs are the dataset and the column names.
 We have same id and name in this example, which means they are bijacent.
 We will get an output 0 1.

-2.
+2. Compare First characters

 Checks whether the first 'number_of_characters 'values in `first_column_name` and `second_column_name` are similar, and if the values are None or NaN.

-1)In our first example we provide this dummy data and we will compare the first two characters of the id and name.
+We provide this dummy data and we will compare the first two characters of the id and name.

  data = DataFrame([
         {